2000 United States presidential election in Delaware

 The 2000 United States presidential election in Delaware took place on November 7, 2000, part of the 2000 United States presidential election in all 50 states and D.C.
 Voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.

 Delaware was won by Vice President Al Gore with a 13.1% margin of victory.
 Gore carried Delaware's most populous county, New Castle County, with almost 60% of the vote.
 Bush won the other two counties, but by relatively narrow margins.
 This was the first election since 1948, and only the fourth since 1892, in which Delaware backed the losing nominee, indicating its transformation from historical bellwether state to reliable blue state.
 Bush became the first Republican since Benjamin Harrison in 1888 to win a presidential election without New Castle County or Delaware at-large.
+Gore also became the first losing Democrat since John W. Davis in 1924 to win any of Delaware's counties.

-Delaware was also 1 of 10 states to back George H. W. Bush in 1988 to have never been won by George W. Bush in either of his runs for the presidency.
+Delaware was one of ten states that backed George H. W. Bush for president in 1988 that did not back George W. Bush in either 2000 or 2004.